Aweptimum/Strike/README.md

 MTV:setCollidedShape(shape)
 ```
-The one practical instance method of interest might be `MTV:mag()` - it returns the magnitude of the separating vector.
+The one practical instance method of interest might be `MTV:mag()/mag2` - it returns the magnitude/magnitude-squared of the separating vector.

 ### Object Pooling
 The `MTV` object implements the `Pool` mixin in [`classes/Pool.lua`](https://github.com/Aweptimum/Strike/blob/main/classes/Pool.lua).
 The following instance methods can be used to interact with the pool: